UrsinaB/ExchangePlatformV0/README.md

 **Endpoints:** Locations of URI/URL resources used by APIs for accessing those resources

-## 5.2consuming REST APIs from the web service
+## 5.2 consuming REST APIs from the web service

 Below is an example oftwo endpoint locations of the URI/URL resources used by our APIs (routes) for accessing resources.